Hungarian Alphabet and Pronunciation Guide for English Speakers

 Overview of the Hungarian Alphabet

 The Hungarian alphabet consists of 44 letters, including 14 vowels and 30 consonants.
-It is based on the Latin alphabet but includes several unique letters and digraphs that represent specific sounds.
-Understanding these letters is essential for correct pronunciation and reading.
+It is based on the Latin alphabet but includes several unique letters and digraphs that represent specific sounds not found in English.

 Unique Letters and Digraphs